Lyme Disease Diet

 Snacks for the Lyme disease diet

-- Wheat free, yeast free crackers or almond flour tortillas with cooked salmon or other fish and grated cabbage.
+- Almond flour tortillas with cooked salmon or other fish and grated cabbage.

 - Fresh veggies